uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/architecture/index.rst

       Functions that perform video processing on raw video frames

    DECODE_VPP
-      Functions that perfom combined operations of decoding and video processing
+      Functions that perform combined operations of decoding and video processing

    CORE
       Auxiliary functions for synchronization